FreedomIntelligence/PlatoLM/README.md

 - [08/21/2023]: Release the [tech report v1](https://arxiv.org/abs/2308.11534).

 # ⚡ Introduction

-Welcome to our realm:hugs:
+Welcome to our realm🤗

 We propose a new paradigm for training a user simulator.

 After applying this paradigm to ShareGPT and LLaMA-7B, a novel user simulator, `Socratic`, emerged.
 Through iterative interactions between Socratic and gpt-3.5-turbo, a multi-round conversation dataset named `SocraticChat` was generated.
 Leveraging this dataset for fine-tuning LLAMA-7B-2 resulted in the `PlatoLM` model, which exhibits superior performance.

 <img src="https://github.com/FreedomIntelligence/PlatoLM/assets/73695787/253152f0-3262-4db8-9d4f-c66aab9b4323.png" width="500" height="200" alt="cool">

-# :book: Methodology
+# 📖 Methodology

 The key to our idea is to `flip the chessboard`.

 We just `mask the questions of real users` and accordingly, only `calculate their loss` for the purpose of `modifying the learning objective`.